rickyzhang82/tethering/README.md

+## Test the proxy server is working

+curl example:

+`curl -s --socks5-hostname 169.254.190.190:3128 ifconfig.co`   - this should return a public IP of your cell provider.

+&nbsp;

 ## Original readme

 This iOS App was forked from [an abandoned project](https://code.google.com/p/iphone-socks-proxy/).
 The current goal is to make this iOS App great again.
 Please read [my user guide](https://github.com/rickyzhang82/tethering/wiki).